 When there’s been an injury to the head or neck, it has the potential to cause a misalignment of the vertebra that sits at the junction between them.
 This region, usually referred to as the upper cervical spine or the craniocervical junction, is arguably one of the most unique and important parts of the human body.
 The atlas vertebra (C1) and axis vertebra (C2) are of a completely different shape than those of the rest of the spine.
 The atlas, in particular, lacks features that create stability in the rest of the spine.
 It has no discs above or below it to absorb forces from injury or wear and tear.
 Because it’s built for mobility and freedom of movement, the atlas also lacks facet joints that are present throughout the rest of the spinal column, keeping it more stable.

 This area is particularly relevant to vertigo sufferers because it provides protection for the brainstem.
-Balance information collected from your senses – your eyes, muscles, joints, and vestibular system – is sent to the brainstem to be sorted.
-If the atlas is misaligned, it can inhibit normal brainstem function and can be a contributing factor in the development of vertigo, dizziness, and balance disorders.
+Balance information collected from your senses – your eyes, muscles, joints, and vestibular system – travels to the brainstem for interpretation.
+If the atlas shifts out of alignment, it can inhibit normal brainstem function.
+This can be a contributing factor in the development of vertigo, dizziness, and balance disorders.

 Natural and Effective Vertigo Care

-Upper cervical chiropractic care is a niche within the chiropractic profession that has a very narrow focus – the restoration of normal alignment of the vertebrae that sit at the junction between the head and neck.
-This is accomplished by taking the time needed to do a thorough examination and analysis of each of our patient’s head and neck positioning.
+Upper cervical chiropractic care is a niche within the chiropractic profession that has a very narrow focus.
+It restores the normal alignment of the vertebrae at the junction between the head and neck.
+This is accomplished by thorough examination and analysis of each of our patient’s head and neck positioning.
 At Upper Cervical of Monmouth, we recognize the unique situation of each individual that comes to see us.
-No two scenarios are just alike so it makes sense, then, that our upper cervical adjustments are customized for our patients.
-This allows us to make precise, gentle corrections that do not require the forceful twisting or popping that is often associated with a neck adjustment.
+No two scenarios are alike so it makes sense that our upper cervical adjustments are customized for our patients.
+This allows us to make precise, gentle corrections that do not require the forceful twisting or popping of the neck.